-During the year ended December 31, 2021, the Company issuedthree tranches of subordinated, unsecured convertible promissory notes (collectively, the "Bridge Notes") (refer to the discussion included in Note 15).
+During the year ended December 31, 2021, the Company issued three tranches of subordinated, unsecured convertible promissory notes (collectively, the "Bridge Notes") (refer to the discussion included in Note 15).
 The Company elected to account for the Bridge Notes under the fair value option.
 In accordance with the application of the fair value option, the Company (i) recorded the Bridge Notes at their fair values as of the dates of issuance and (ii) remeasured the fair value of the Bridge Notes at each balance sheet date and at the conversion date, which was the date of the Merger.
 Both the initial and subsequent measurement of the fair value of the Bridge Notes contemplated all of their terms and all of the notes' features.
 Accordingly, when the fair value option was applied, the Company did not separately evaluate the Bridge Notes between balance sheet dates are reported within other (expense) income, net in the consolidated statements of operations and comprehensive loss if such changes are attributable to base market risk.
-Until settlement, changes to the fair value of the Bridge Notes were reported in other costs incurred in connection with Bridge Notes accounted for pursuant to the fair value option were expensed as incurred.
-The Company did not separately report interest expense attributable to the Bridge Notes, was included in the date value option were expensed as incurred.
-The Company did not separately report interest, which did not become due until maturity of the Bridge Notes, was included in the determination of the fair value of the Bridge Notes and changes thereto.
+Until settlement, changes to the fair value of the Bridge Notes were reported in other comprehensive loss in the consolidated statements of operations and comprehensive loss in the consolidated statements of operations and comprehensive loss in the fair value of the fair value option were expensed as incurred.
+The Company did not separately report interest expense attributable to the Bridge Notes, was included in the determination of the fair value of the Bridge Notes and changes thereto.
 These Bridge Notes converted at the closing of the Merger (Note 15) and as of December 31, 2021, the Company did not have any Bridge Notes outstanding.
 Upon conversion of the Bridge Notes, amounts previously reported in other comprehensive loss to account for changes in the fair value of the Bridge Notes were reclassified and reported in gain on debt extinguishment in the consolidated statements of operations and comprehensive loss.